drnsmith/drnsmith.github.io/content/projects/Project5/Project5.md

  - Offers a balanced approach, with decent sensitivity and specificity.
  - Suitable for scenarios with resource constraints.

-#### Concluding Thoughts
+#### Summary
 Sensitivity and specificity are critical metrics in evaluating AI models for medical imaging.
 While both the Manual CNN and VGG16 demonstrated strong performance, VGG16’s superior sensitivity makes it the preferred choice for pneumonia detection, prioritising patient safety.

-# PART 6.
+# Part 6.
 Future Directions for AI-Assisted Medical Imaging

 AI made significant strides in medical imaging, as demonstrated by our pneumonia detection project.
 However, the journey is far from complete.
 Future advancements in deep learning, real-world deployment, and ethical considerations will shape the role of AI in diagnostics and healthcare delivery.
-In this part, we explore the potential and challenges of AI in medical imaging, including future directions for improving model performance, ensuring ethical deployment, and scaling solutions for global healthcare.
+In this part, I'll explore the potential and challenges of AI in medical imaging, including future directions for improving model performance, ensuring ethical deployment, and scaling solutions for global healthcare.

 ### 1. Improving Model Performance